 Use themes with express maps

-Express maps are designed to match the look and feel of a story by adopting elements from the selected theme.
-For example, each theme includes a curated set of basemaps for express maps that complement the story's colors and fonts.
-Additionally, the theme's recommended and custom accent colors can be assigned as layer colors for the drawn features on express maps.
+Express maps are designed to match the look and feel of a story by adopting elements from the available standard themes.
+For example, each of the six standard themes includes a curated set of basemaps for express maps that complement the story's colors and fonts.
+Additionally, you can assign the theme's recommended and custom accent colors as layer colors for the drawn features on express maps.
 For more information, see Add maps.